 Make sure you fully understand the new protocol and ask questions for clarification.
 A mobile training app allows you to receive training updates immediately and your manager can create a quiz to ensure you understand the changes.

-3. Don’t take shortcuts
+3. Don’t Take Shortcuts

 Workplace safety and handling procedures exist to keep your employees safe, especially those when involving heavy machinery.
 It is essential to use each tool and machine according to instruction, shortcuts will only cause injury and just aren’t worth the few minutes you may save.
 So, be sure you’re using the right tool, the correct way.

-4. Take regular breaks
+4. Take Regular Breaks